simonwhitaker/Swift-Heap/README.md

 ## Usage

-A heap over a type that conform to Comparable is a min-heap by default.
+A heap over a type that conforms to Comparable is a min-heap by default.

 ``` swift
 var h = Heap<Int>();